Joao4569/ocean-basket-restaurant/README.md

 - After creating the base.html and index.html I manually tested if the templates rendered as expected.
 - Once the custom CSS file was created, I did a manual test by changing the colour of the text in order to test if it is working as intended, no errors found.
 - Throughout development I made many manual tests using Google developer tools in order to test for responsiveness and visual appeal in order to have a successfull UX design.
+- I made use of the Lighthouse features in Google developer tools in order to test all templates.
 - I tested my various HTML templates manually buy creating test headings when each file was created in order to test if their URL's were wired up correctly.
 - Once Django-allauth authentication was added, I tested it buy manually typing in the the URL's and testing if they would direct and re-direct as I expected.
 - Once I installed crispy forms I also did manual testing of all the current forms in order to test if all forms were behaving as expected.
 - Once custom fields were added to the standard Django allauth Signup form, I procedeeded with manually signing up and seeing if the extra fields were captured by the application.
 - All form redirects and associated linking of buttons were tested for the expected functionality.
 - After creating a basic table with the logged in users booking, I made use of the built in Django admin panel to create users and test if the data for the tables were displaying as intended i.e. only the logged in users data displayed and if there is no data then an alternate message will display.

-- Found bug
-  - **Resolved**
-- Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.) and made the site responsive down to minimum width of 320 pixels.
+- I Sourced most common media breakpoint widths on [www.freecodecamp.org](https://www.freecodecamp.org/news/css-media-queries-breakpoints-media-types-standard-resolutions-and-more/.) and made the site responsive down to minimum width of 320 pixels.
   - Mobile devices: 320px — 480px
   - iPads, Tablets: 481px — 768px
   - Small screens, laptops: 769px — 1024px